-Now having to limit places that I go and asking friends to “please not wear perfume or cologne” because one whiff of some fragrances and I’ll go out….slurring my words, throwing up, having vertigo so bad that I have difficulty walking.
+Now having to limit the places I go and asking friends to “please not wear perfume or cologne” because one whiff of some fragrances and I’ll go out….slurring my words, throwing up, and having vertigo so bad that I have difficulty walking.
 My friends and family have now become hound dogs for me, sniffing out places I need to stay clear of.

 I’ve become a human barometer – sometimes able to predict the weather better than a meteorologist – getting migraines as weather fronts roll in.